olayafgon/ML-and-Superconductors/README.md

 # Electronic structure calculations with machine learning techniques - Superconductor prediction

 This repository contains a final project of the degree on physics.
+This project aims to serve as an exploration method in binary classification models in order to identify superconducting crystalline materials.

 - Author: Olaya Folgueiras González
 - University of Oviedo

+## Data

+Materials data is obtained from Aflowlib database (Aflow - Automatic FLOW for Materials Discovery. https://aflowlib.org/).
+In the code there is a process to download it, but it can take several hours.
+Superconductors data is obteined from the proyect that can be found on repo https://github.com/aimat-lab/3DSC.
+Specifically, the file superconductors_3D/data/final/ICSD/3DSC_ICSD_only_IDs.csv.

 ## Installation